inhieh/anantu-dataviz-2022/Day12/README.md

 - Protocol: Your Research Questions on user behaviors you'd like to know about (information delivery, interaction, emotive quality..)
 - Task: Tasks User have to complete to get your answers
 - Method: How are you going to perform this test?
 (We talked about remote user testing with camera recording)

+### Our Future Ahead
-3. Tues, Wed - User Testing
+1. Tues, Wed - User Testing
-4. Thurs - Synthesize your learning
+2. Thurs - Synthesize your learning
-5. Fri thru Weekend - Reiteration
+3. Fri thru Weekend - Reiteration
+4. The following Monday - Presentation